ferd/ReVault/README.md

 ReVault is a peer-to-peer self-hosted file synchronization project.

+The main goal of the project is for me to spend time, fiddle with things, and explore a few random concepts.

-The main goal of the project is to allow seemless, mostly-offline, and transparent update of directories and files whenever possible.
+The secondary goal of the project is to allow seemless, mostly-offline, and transparent update of directories and files whenever possible.
 Basically, provide something that could be a bit of a DropBox alternative where you don't actually have to set anything up with a third party to work, and that could work as well between all-local computers, or using a laptop and a VPS.

+If you really are looking for production-ready software, you probably want [syncthing](https://docs.syncthing.net/).

 Rationale
 ---